cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

     }
     ```

-With the messages defined, you need to declare how the message should be handled.
+With the messages defined, you will need to declare how the message should be handled.
 This involves:

 1. Describing how the messages are serialized.
-2. Writing the code that handles the message and creates the new game in the storage.
+2. Writing the code that handles the message and places the new game in the storage.
 3. Putting hooks and callbacks at the right places in the general message handling.

 Fortunately **Starport** can assist you by creating a boilerplate for message serialization and correct hook and callback implementation (points 1 and 3).